daxpedda/sentry-contrib-native/README.md

 }
 ```

-By default, on MacOS and Windows the Crashpad handler executable has to be
+By default, on Linux, MacOS and Windows the Crashpad handler executable has to
-shipped with the application, for convenience the Crashpad handler executable
+be shipped with the application, for convenience the Crashpad handler executable
 will be copied to Cargo's default binary output folder, so using `cargo run`
 works without any additional setup or configuration.